Single Parent Tips from Leane Riley

-It can be challenging to be a single parent.
+Although being a single parent can be rewarding or a relief from an unfulfilling or unhappy relationship, it often has significant challenges.
 Challenges can include financial constraints as well as time management, needing to juggle work, parenting, and other responsibilities all at once.
-Social isolation can create feeling of isolation from peers due to the lack of a partner to share the parenting responsibilities.
-Single parents may experience an increased amount of stress due to the responsibility of raising a child or children alone.
-Add guilt for not being able to provide the same benefits as children of two–parent families.
-Here are some ideas to assist.
+Social isolation can create feeling of cut-off from peers due to the lack of a partner to share the parenting responsibilities.

-Advice from friend, Leane Riley begins with, “I might be a solo parent but I don’t have to do it all alone.”
+Here are some ideas to assist from my friend, Leane Riley.
+She wants you to know, “I might be a solo parent but I don’t have to do it all alone.”

 - Remember that Super Mom or Super Dad is not even a comic book character!